Laynezilla/docker-gmod/README.md

 # docker-gmod
 Garry's Mod server base with CS:S content.
-Can be used for other gamemodes, just change the map, workshop collection, and gamemode environment variables
+Can be used for other gamemodes, just change the map, workshop collection, and gamemode environment variables.

 ## Example Usages
 Containers may take several minutes to download new content.